Sunday Pasta®: Spaghetti al Limone (Lemon)

 Below is the recipe, which I’ve done many times before.
 This week, however, I decided that measuring is for amateurs and went heavy on the lemon zest (a mistake) and used vodka instead of grappa (a mistake) and just dumped in the cheese (a mistake).
 Yes, it still tasted good, but the lesson here is that when dealing with bold flavors, bright colors, and big personalities, it’s better to measure and proceed with caution.

 Make zest from one lemon (by finely grating the peel) and set aside.
 Juice two lemons, with pulp.
 In a large saucepan over medium heat, cook the grappa (or wine) with the butter and lemon juice and 1/2 of the zest.
-When reduced and thickened a bit, add the cream, and a bit of salt and pepper, then cook until further reduced (3-5) minutes on low heat.
+When slightly reduced, add the cream, and salt and pepper, then cook until further reduced (3-5) minutes on low heat.
 Meanwhile, cook the spaghetti until al dente, reserving 1 cup of the cooking water.

-Drain the pasta and add to the pan with with the lemon cream sauce, adding a little of the reserved cooking water only if it seems too dry.
-When mixed together, place the spaghetti in a warm serving bowl and toss in the parmigiano.
+Drain the pasta and add to the pan with with the lemon cream sauce.
+Mix in the Parmigiano, adding a little of the reserved cooking water only if it seems too dry.
 Serve with a sprinkle of the remaining zest for garnish over each bowl.